-- 20.2.1 Protests must be filed in writing no later than 30 minutes after the official results have been posted. - 20.2.2 A separate protest must be filed for each suspected infraction specifying a violation within the following categories: - · Drive system - Electrical system - Engine - Exhaust system - Fuel/carburetion system - Hull - 20.2.3 When a protest is made against a boat's eligibility, the protester must post with the Race Director a minimum cash bond of \$150 U.S. to cover the costs of any disassembly, inspection and assembly required, regardless if disassembly is required.
+- 20.2.1 Protests must be filed in writing no later than 30 minutes after the official results have been posted. - 20.2.2 A separate protest must be filed for each suspected infraction specifying a violation within the following categories: - · Drive system - · Electrical system - Engine - · Exhaust system - · Fuel/carburetion system - Hull - 20.2.3 When a protest is made against a boat's eligibility, the protester must post with the Race Director a minimum cash bond of \$150 U.S. to cover the costs of any disassembly, inspection and assembly required, regardless if disassembly is required.
 Bonds may be tailored to reflect the extent of the work involved in disassembly and reassembly for the inspection.
 Bond Fees above \$150 must be announced at the Riders Meeting or published, in writing, prior to the event.
-No Bond may exceed \$500 US. - 20.2.4 If the watercraft is found legal and the protest is disallowed, the cash bond will be awarded to the protested rider. - 20.2.5 If the watercraft is found in violation of the rules and the protest is allowed, the cash bond will be returned to the protester and the protested party is subject to penalty assessed by the Race Director and/or IJSBA. - 20.2.6 If an entrant or rider does not allow inspection under these terms, he/she will be disqualified by the Race Director immediately. - 20.2.7 The Race Director or Technical Director may, at his/her discretion, consult any person to receive information or technical advice.
-Protested rider may be present during such inquiry but shall have no right to cross-examine or argue with a witness. - 20.2.8 Only a rider taking part in the competition and entered in the same class may protest another rider in that class. - 20.2.9 All parts deemed illegal may be held by the IJSBA pending final decision. - 20.2.10 If a protest is judged to have been filed with malicious or spiteful intent or otherwise in bad faith, the protester may be found guilty of violating protest rules and may be penalized.
+No Bond may exceed \$500 US. - 20.2.4 If the watercraft is found legal and the protest is disallowed, the cash bond will be awarded to the protested rider. - 20.2.5 If the watercraft is found in violation of the rules and the protest is allowed, the cash bond will be returned to the protester and the protested party is subject to penalty assessed by the Race Director and/or IJSBA. - 20.2.6 If an entrant or rider does not allow inspection under these terms, he/she will be disgualified by the Race Director immediately. - 20.2.7 The Race Director or Technical Director may, at his/her discretion, consult any person to receive information or technical advice.
+Protested rider may be present during such inquiry but shall have no right to cross-examine or argue with a witness. - 20.2.8 Only a rider taking part in the competition and entered in the same class may protest another rider in that class. - 20.2.9 All parts deemed illegal may be held by the IJSBA pending final decision.